tillhabersetzer/MEG-SCANS/README.md

 ## Dataset and Publication

 The MEG-SCANS (Stories, Chirps, And Noisy Sentences) dataset provides raw magnetoencephalography (MEG) recordings from 24 German-speaking participants.
-Each participant listened to approximately one hour of stimuli, including two audiobooks, sentences from the Oldenburger Matrix Sentence Test (OLSA) for Speech Reception Threshold (SRT) assessment, and short up-chirps used to assess MEG signal quality.
-The dataset comprises MEG data, corresponding audio material (audiobooks, OLSA envelopes, and chirp stimuli), and behavioral audiogram results from hearing screenings.
+Each participant listened to approximately one hour of stimuli, including two audiobooks, sentences from the Oldenburger Matrix Sentence Test () for Speech Reception Threshold (SRT) assessment, and short up-chirps used to assess MEG signal quality.
+The dataset comprises MEG data, corresponding audio material (audiobooks,  envelopes, and chirp stimuli), and behavioral audiogram results from hearing screenings.
 Organized according to the Brain Imaging Data Structure (BIDS), this resource offers a robust benchmark for large-scale encoding/decoding analyses of temporally-resolved brain responses to speech.
 Comprehensive Matlab and Python code are included to replicate key data validations, ensuring transparency and reproducibility.

 * **Dataset:** [DOI to OpenNeuro dataset]
 * **Data Descriptor Paper:** [DOI to data descriptor paper]